interferences-at/encreslumieres/OSC.md

 /clear ,i

 Arguments:
-* Argument 1: spray can index
+* Argument 1: painter index

 Description:
-Clears the layers a spray can is on.
+Clears the layers a painter is on.

-You might want to first set the layer of a spray can, so that you make sure you clear the right layer.
+You might want to first set the layer of a painter, so that you make sure you clear the right layer.

 ## clear layer